Bringing A Dynamic Syllabus Builder Into Focus

 This philosophy is aligned with how Learning Pool likes to not only work with our clients but how we like to work internally.
 So rather than taking our hypotheses and developing a solution on instinct, we invited people to the table from both inside and outside of the organization to hear what they thought.
 The most important thing we did was host two different focus groups of educators from community colleges across the country.
 To ensure that the Syllabus Builder contained the features and functionalities needed to be useful, we simply asked educators: “How are you going about this process now?
 What works for you and what doesn’t?”

-This process not only confirmed our hypotheses, but it also identified a number of ways in which it could prove the premise: the syllabus could provide a central location for activities and due dates, as an alternative to the current solution of being maintained in parallel between a PDF syllabus and tools within the LMS.
+This process not only confirmed our hypotheses, but it also identified a number of ways in which it could prove the premise: the syllabus could provide a central location for activities and due dates, as an alternative to the current solution of being maintained in parallel between a PDF syllabus and tools within the Learning Platform.
 It could make it easier to update and redistribute updates to a course.

-A project that began with a problematic reporting activity had grown – through collaboration and iteration —into a tool we think can be really exciting – a Syllabus Builder designed as a plugin that streamlines the process of creating, reusing, and re-purposing a course syllabus by bringing its creation and distribution into the LMS and making it a living component of the course it’s intended to represent.
+A project that began with a problematic reporting activity had grown – through collaboration and iteration —into a tool we think can be really exciting – a Syllabus Builder designed as a plugin that streamlines the process of creating, reusing, and re-purposing a course syllabus by bringing its creation and distribution into the Learning Pool platform and making it a living component of the course it’s intended to represent.

 I’ll end with another quote from learning and instructional design expert Bernard Bull that seems particularly applicable to this experience: